particle-iot/docs/src/content/reference/device-os/firmware.md

 // The device LED will shut off during deep sleep
 ```

-On the Boron and B Series SoM, it is not useful to combine `SLEEP_MODE_DEEP` and `SLEEP_NETWORK_STANDBY` as the modem will remain on, but also be reset when the device resets, eliminating any advantage of using `SLEEP_NETWORK_STANDBY`.
+On the Boron, B Series SoM, and Tracker SoM it is not useful to combine `SLEEP_MODE_DEEP` and `SLEEP_NETWORK_STANDBY` as the modem will remain on, but also be reset when the device resets, eliminating any advantage of using `SLEEP_NETWORK_STANDBY`.

 {{/if}} {{!-- has-nrf52 --}}